Observational insights on the origin of giant low surface brightness galaxies: Scaling relations

-A thick black line shows a power law with the index of 1.4 found for spiral galaxies by \cite{Kennicutt1998}.
+A thick black line shows a power law with the index of \revone{1.41 found for spiral galaxies by \citet{delosReyes2019} in agreement with the classical work by \citet{Kennicutt1998}.
+Faint open circles show the sample from \citet{delosReyes2019}}.
 Faint triangles denote LSB galaxies by \citet{Wyder2009}.
 To compare gLSBGs with extremely H{\sc i}-rich galaxies we also demonstrate by a blue line the best-fitting relation for the \HI surface density of the galaxies from the `Bluedisk' project \citep{Roychowdhury2015}.
-We also plot the outer regions of spiral galaxies from \citet{Bigiel2010}.